Shared-Inc/CloudForge/README.md

 Also, as expected, all compiled sass output will have the extension `.css`.

+## Deploying

+Deploying is extremely fast and easy.
+Create a CloudForge instance, making sure to include the `awsAccessKeyId`, `awsSecretAccessKey`, `awsS3Bucket` and optionally the `awsCloudFrontDistributionId` as options properties.
+Set your `html`, `sass` and/or `dependencies` properties as necessary for your use case.
+Then call the `deploy()` method of your cloudForge instance.
+Wallah!
+If all goes well, the contents in your build directories will be uploaded to S3.
+If you provided  `awsCloudFrontDistributionId`, all objects associated with that CloudFront distribution ID will be invalidated, and the latest ones in the attached S3 bucket will be cached by CloudFront.

 ## Support

 If you have any issues, feature requests or complaints, please <a href="https://github.com/Fanapptic/cloudforge/issues/new">open a new issue</a>.
 We'll do our best to quickly respond.